adithyabsk/prajna/README.md

 in the file `calldata.dat`.
 The calldata is derived from the `hash_input.json` file and the contents of this file can be changed.

+Note: The `hash_input.json` file is generated from a unit test in `test/test-circuit.js`.

 To verify the proof through the CLI, run the following after running the above.

 ```shell